ampache/ampache.org-api/content/api-json-methods.md

 ### advanced_search

-#### Changes to text searches

-* 'is not' has been added shifting values down the list.
-  0=contains, 1=does not contain, 2=starts with, 3=ends with
-  4=is, 5=is not, 6=sounds like, 7=does not sound like
-* rule_1['name'] is depreciated.
-Instead of rule_1['name'] use rule_1['title'] (I have put a temp workaround into the search rules to alleviate this change for any existing apps)
-* Metadata Search is combined with text and numeric.
-Meaning that changes to text lists push the numeric fields down.

 #### Using advanced_search

 Perform an advanced search given passed rules.
 This works in a similar way to the web/UI search pages.